Accruent/jiragen/README.md

 # JiraGen

 A library and CLI tool to generate JIRA issues.
 This makes it easy to create issue "templates" for repeatable processes (such as releasing a new software version) and track that in JIRA.
-Uses [version 2 of JIRA’s REST API](https://developer.atlassian.com/cloud/jira/platform/rest/v2/).
+Uses [JIRA’s REST API v2](https://developer.atlassian.com/cloud/jira/platform/rest/v2/).

 [CLI Docs](jiragen-cli/)

 [Library Docs](jiragen-lib/)

 ## The Issues Template file